Information for Summer and Fall 2017

 The best way to prepare for the test is to review Latin forms and grammar.
 Know the noun, adjective, and verb endings, and be ready to identify constructions such as the ablative absolute and purpose clause.
 Practice some translation, noting the role of each word in the sentence (subject, direct object, adverb, etc.).
 BONAM FORTUNAM!

-The test will be offered from October 17, 2016 through January 13, 2017 for any new UMW students who plan to start classes in January 2017.
+The test will be offered from May 6 through July 15, 2017, for any new UMW students who plan to start classes in August 2017.
+It is strongly recommended that you take the Latin Placement Exam BEFORE you attend orientation at UMW.

 Link to the Latin Placement Test: